Last Updated on

 Old Village of Hollókő and its Surroundings (1987)

 The village of Hollókő was inscribed as one of the UNESCO World Heritage Sites in Hungary in 1987.
 It is a cultural site noted for its impeccably preserved traditional settlement.
 The village was founded during the 17th and 18th centuries.
 It is believed to be the best example of rural life before the 20th-century agricultural revolution in Hungary.

 This historical wine region in Hungary was named as a World Heritage Site by UNESCO in 2002.
 The property consists of 28 villages and over 11,000 hectares of vineyard.
 The property has long been popular as the source of the Tokaji aszu wine – the oldest botrytized wine in the world.
 The soil, microclimate, grape varieties, cellars and appellation system combine to make this wine region unique.

 Caves of Aggtelek Karst and Slovak Karst (1995)

 This is the only natural site listed among the UNESCO World Heritage Sites in Hungary.
 It is a massive cave system consisting of 72 caves near the border of Slovakia and Hungary.
 These caves are distinctive for the variety of formations and the fact that they are located within close proximity to each other.
-The most notable feature of these caves is the temperate-zone karstic system due to its combination of glacial and tropical climactic effects.
+The most notable feature of these caves is the temperate-zone karstic system due to its combination of glacial and tropical climatic effects.
 As such, it has been a topic of geological study for millions of years.